-Well above 33% of each of those plant categories reject the hypothesis.
+Since this species richness is well above 33% in each of those plant categories, we can reject the hypothesis that California deserts have low biodiversity.

 In the categories of annual herbaceous plants and shrubs, California deserts have more species than any other ecological region in California.